dsnair/git-reference/README.md

 $ git branch

 # create a new branch
-$ git branch new-branch-name
+$ git branch branch-name

 # switch to a specific branch to make commits there
-$ git checkout new-branch-name
+$ git checkout branch-name

 # create and switch to a new branch starting at the most recent commit in master (fast forward merging).
 # This copies the entire state (committed/uncommitted files) of the master branch to the new branch.
-$ git checkout -b new-branch-name master
+$ git checkout -b branch-name master

 # create and switch to a new branch starting at a previous commit (divergent merging)
-$ git checkout -b new-branch-name2 SHA1234
+$ git checkout -b branch-name2 SHA1234

 # shift the tip of branch-name to the most recent commit on master
 $ git rebase master branch-name